|Home |Vita |Data & Code |Papers |Contact

 From 2008 to July 2012 I was an Assistant Professor in the Department of Government at Harvard University.
 From 2012 until 2015, I was the John L. Loeb Associate Professor of the Social Sciences.
 I was affiliated with IQSS.

+I joined New York University as an Associate Professor of Politics and Data Science in July 2015.
 In October 2015, I joined the steering committee of the Moore-Sloan grant at NYU, as chair of the working group on Education and Training.
-I am also the university faculty lead for 'text-as-data' under the Moore-Sloan grant, and I coordinate the Text-as-Data seminar series as part of my responsibilities.
+I was also the university faculty lead for 'text-as-data' under the Moore-Sloan grant, and I coordinated the Text-as-Data seminar series as part of my responsibilities.
+From 2016 to 2022, I served as the Deputy Director of the Center for Data Science, and the Director of Graduate Studies for the MSDS prorgam.

 My Erdos Number is 4